This topic covers management of user access in LabKey Sample Manager. Administrators can perform these actions via the Administration

 To add one or more new users, an administrator first selects Administration

 , then Create

 In the popup:

-- Select the desired Role for the users you are creating:
+- Select the desired Roles for the users you are creating:

-- Note that all users added at once are assigned the single role you select.
+- Note that all users added at once are assigned the set of roles you select.
 You can change these role assignments later.

-- Optional Message: If you have checked the box to send email, you can add an optional additional message to include in the invitation email to your new users.
+- Optional Message: You can add an optional additional message to include in the invitation email to your new users.

 - Click Create Users.